 Though non-essential stores are closed for Black Friday in England, some are allowed to offer click-and-collect services.
 Check your chosen retailer's website for details.

 15. Don't forget about Cyber Monday

 Historically, Black Friday was for hitting the high street and Cyber Monday was for online deals.
-Now, more money is spent on the internet than in store on Black Friday, but that doesn't mean you should ignore Cyber Monday.
+Now, more money is spent on the internet than in store on Black Friday - and this'll definitely be the case this year due to England's lockdown - but that doesn't mean you should ignore Cyber Monday.

 Some retailers, particularly those focused on computing, will have deals on laptops, desktop PCs, printers and more.
 If you didn't get the product you wanted on Black Friday, then keep checking over the weekend and on Monday to see more deals.